austin006/austin006.github.io/docs/project-portfolio/projects/2025/cad.md

 ***

-## :material-target: Objectives
+## :material-key: Key Takeaway

-1. Become excellent at using engineering graphics to efficiently develop ideas into engineered designs.
+- Gained proficiency using engineering graphics to efficiently develop ideas into engineered designs.

 ***